MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/create-a-custom-group-object-with-filter-elements-using-custom-expressions.md

 ---
-title: Workflow Sample - Create a Custom Group Object with Filter Elements using Custom Expressions
+title: Workflow sample - Create a custom group object with filter elements using custom expressions
-sidebar_label: Create a Custom Group Object with Filter Elements using Custom Expressions
+sidebar_label: Create a custom group object with filter elements using custom expressions
 description: This workflow sample demonstrates how to create a new custom group object with filter elements using custom expressions through the Modeling service.
 ---